 (4) Service for Disabled Subscribers.
-Grantee shall provide disabled Single-Family Cart Collection Subscribers with pullout service at a Collection location agreed upon between the Grantee and Subscriber at no additional charge.
-Grantee shall review requests for disabled Multi-Family Cart Collection Subscribers to receive pullout service on a case-by-case basis.
+Grantee shall provide disabled Residential Cart Collection Subscribers with pullout service at a Collection location agreed upon between the Grantee and Subscriber at no additional charge.
 Grantee will remove Discarded Material Carts, as appropriate, from Subscriber's outdoor storage area, place them out for Collection, and return Containers to Subscriber's outdoor storage area (which shall not be a public right-of-way or street) after Collection, ensuring that all doors or gates are closed securely.
 Grantee shall not enter garages.

-To be eligible for this service, the Single-Family Cart Collection Subscriber shall have a DMV issued disabled Person placard or license plate or provide a letter to the Grantee or the County from a licensed physician certifying that they are unable to move their Carts to the curb.
+To be eligible for this service, the Residential Cart Collection Subscriber shall have a DMV issued disabled Person placard or license plate or provide a letter to the Grantee or the County from a licensed physician certifying that they are unable to move their Carts to the curb.
 For all forms of eligibility, Subscriber must certify that there is no other capable Person living in the Residential Dwelling Unit.

-Grantee will notify all Single-Family Subscribers annually of this Collection option.
+Grantee will notify all Residential Subscribers annually of this Collection option.
 New Subscribers shall be notified of this option upon requesting service.